-One important thing to note about the FlipBelt if you are using it to carry your phone.
+One important thing to note about the FlipBelt is if you are using it to carry your phone.
 It’s fabric.
-That means it’s not waterproof and so if it rains on your run and you get soaked, your phone might also get wet.
+That means it’s not waterproof so if it rains on your run and you get soaked, your phone might also get wet.

 If you’re running in bad weather, and you don’t have a waterproof phone, you might want to put your phone in something waterproof inside the FlipBelt and make sure it’s worn under your running jacket or top.

 If you wear your FlipBelt next to your skin, it’s going to get sweaty – and so, every so often, you will need to give it a wash.